Dzsyang/STAT3060J/index.md

     Factors-->Preference_of_followers
 ```

-### To do these research we use various ways like:
+### To Do These Research We Use Various Ways Like:
 - questionaire
 - use python to analyze the data of this official account
 - some useful formula from previous paper.